VoiNetwork/governance/Proposal Submissions/Token Challenge/TokenChallenge_VoiFoundation_20230830.md

 Each holder of an eligible token then recieves a share of those points assigned to the eligible token dependent on how many of those tokens they hold.

+A holder then earns a share of the total testnet rewards available based on the points they have relative to the total amount of points.

 ## Maths

 ### Variables